 Learning to code through self-teaching is a very popular option, as it’s usually the cheapest and most flexible.
 These days there are loads of online courses, books, websites, and apps for beginners to learn coding skills.

 The downside to teaching yourself coding through these methods is that you have to be especially disciplined.
 Learning to code is an ongoing process, and if you don’t stick with it, you won’t make much progress.
 It will also likely take you longer to learn since you won’t have the structured approach or access to projects that you would in a coding bootcamp or computer science program.

 College Computer Science Degree

 Coding or programming bootcamps are short-term programs that teach you the fundamentals and everything you need to start a career as a coder.
 With a coding bootcamp education, you will gain in-demand and job-specific skills in about three to six months.

 Further, a programming bootcamp usually offers access to mentors, job placement assistance, and other great tools.
-These resources not only help you learn to code fast but also help you get a job in the tech industry when you’re done!
+These resources not only help you learn to code fast but also help you get a job in the tech industry when you’re done.

-How Long Does a Bootcamp Take?
+How Long Does a Coding Bootcamp Take?

 If you are pursuing a tech role in a more advanced tech industry, you will likely need to attend a bootcamp that takes a bit longer to complete.
 Software engineering and data science bootcamps can be only 12 weeks, but often take closer to four to six months to complete.